Top

 4. Sopelana — Nudist beach and surf spot

-Still, on Line 1, you can stop at the Larrabasterra station.
+Still on Line 1, you can get off at Larrabasterra station.

-From there, you will need to walk 25 minutes to reach Sopelana beach.
-So, avoid going when the sun is at its peak.
+From there, you’ll need to walk about 25 minutes to reach Sopelana beach.
+So, avoid going during midday when the sun is at its peak.

 en métro depuis bilbao